Eindhoven: Religion

 Eindhoven is located in the southeast of the province of North Brabant.
 This area is historically Catholic and the population of Eindhoven was similarly mostly Catholic for a very long time until the late 1970s.
 However, the internationalizing influence of the university, Philips and other companies have created a more mixed population over the last few decades.

 The spiritual needs of the Eindhoven population are tended to by a steadily shrinking number of churches, two mosques and one synagogue.

 Crime

 In research by the Dutch newspaper Algemeen Dagblad based on the police's statistical data on crime rates, Eindhoven was found to have the highest crime rate in the Netherlands for 2006, 2007, 2009, and 2010.
 In 2011, Eindhoven has slipped down the list to number six.

-In 2009, in the Eindhoven agglomeration, the following numbers of crimes were recorded: